 Following a successful term, candidates may be eligible to be nominated as a regular Trustee.
 The typical appointment of a Trustee is for a period of three years.

-The Board meets on the fourth Tuesday of the month at 5:30pm, and each meeting is approximately 2-3 hours long and is held in the Trust Office, central Dunedin.
+The Board meets on the fourth Tuesday of the month at 5:30pm, and each meeting is approximately 1-2 hours long and is generally held in the Trust Office, central Dunedin or online (Zoom).

 Requirements for Board membership